srph/remax/readme.md

 This can be used as such : ````${_IMG_}/cat.jpg````.

+#### `_SSR_`
+The variable to check if the environment is node.
+This is safer than deriving by checking variables available only to node.

+This is explicitly set to each config (e.g., server globals, webpack config).

 ### Libraries
 **Mainly**:
 - [react](http://facebook.github.io/react) - Our view library; which is what we built most of our code with.